CtrlK

 Progressive Disclosure

-For this simple, short skill (under 50 lines, single task), the structure is appropriate.
-It references prerequisite skills clearly and keeps the content concise without needing external files.
+For this simple, short skill (under 50 lines), the structure is appropriate.
+It references prerequisite skills clearly and keeps the content at the right level without unnecessary nesting or monolithic blocks.

 3 / 3